andrewhao/built-to-last-talk/slides.md

 ---

-## tl;dr: Bounded Contexts show us what's in front of us
+## Bounded Contexts are software systems

+We mean that they are real software systems that encode real concepts in code.

+---

-Bounded Contexts are a *solution space* term.
-Artifacts of the real world.
+## Bounded Contexts are linguistic boundaries

 Bounded Contexts limit the *applicability* of each model, term, or idea.

-That's why when we speak of Bounded Contexts, we mean that they are real software systems that encode real concepts in code.

 You won't have all the Bounded Contexts you need at the moment, but that's an ideal world we'll drive toward.

 ---